The World Is Increasingly Moving Towards A Team-Based Based Outlook Within Organizations, As Opposed To Focusing On Individual Contributions.

 Understanding and being responsive to employee needs is crucial to spread the feeling of safety within an organization.
 Only when employees feel like they can voice their opinions in a free environment will they feel worthwhile and valued in the real sense.

 Company retreats and off sites are also a great way to boost feelings of psychological safety.
 Having informal conversations about non-work related topics and bonding in a nonwork setting also helps foster personal bonds.

 Ensuring that transparent communication takes place across all levels of teams and functions is critical for employees to have a sense of belonging.
 It is difficult for employees to feel like they are a part of a team when they only receive filtered information, or when they are kept away from being filled in on updates.

 Technology is the rescue here and should be incorporated into the daily functioning of teams.
-Apps like Slack that put together everything in one place acts like a open medium of communication, keeping everything on display.
+Apps like Slack that put together everything in one place act like an open medium of communication, keeping everything on display.
 Apart from this, teams need to be aware of meetings well in advance, along with agendas being shared uniformly.
-Weekly check ins help being new ideas to the table through brainstorming, and also learn from once another.
-Everyone should be made a part of the updates, whether its related to new policies, products, customers or sales.

 Weekly check-ins help bring new ideas to the table through brainstorming and also learn from one another.
 Everyone should be made a part of the updates, whether its related to new policies, products, customers, or sales.